If you’d rather listen than read, feel free to play the audio file below for the rest of this article.

 Double stacking can solve ampacity or fault duty problems, but two smaller bars also mean more hardware, more joints, and more assembly time.
 Standard vs custom busbar cost is rarely just a metal question.

-Surface Treatment and Insulation — How They Add to Busbar Cost
+What Plating and Insulation Add to Busbar Cost

 Surface treatment is a real cost element, but it should solve a real problem.
 Coatings are expensive to apply and may add maintenance, so they should be used only where needed.